arufa-research/polar/README.md

 - Node 14+
 - Yarn v1.22+ or NPM `v6.0+**
-- Connection to an Secret node.
+- Connection to an Terra node.

 ## Setup rust environment